Moroccan Spices: The Soul of Moroccan Cuisine

 Kamoun

-Cumin is one of the cornerstones of Moroccan cooking.
-Known for its warm, earthy flavor with a slightly bitter undertone, cumin is widely used in Moroccan dishes.
-The spice can be used whole or ground and is often roasted to enhance its rich aroma.
+Cumin is a cornerstone of Moroccan cooking.
+With its warm, earthy flavor and slightly bitter undertones, cumin is used in its whole form and ground.
+Roasting cumin enhances its rich aroma.

 How It's Used

-Cumin is most commonly found in tagines, stews, and lentil dishes like harira, the traditional soup served during Ramadan.
-It’s also a key ingredient in spice rubs for meat, particularly lamb and chicken.
+Cumin is often added to tagines, stews, and lentil-based dishes like harira, the traditional soup served during Ramadan.
+It’s also crucial in spice rubs for meats, particularly lamb and chicken.

 Health Benefits

-Cumin is packed with antioxidants and is known to aid digestion.
-It’s also rich in iron, making it beneficial for those looking to boost their iron intake.
+Cumin is packed with antioxidants and supports digestion.
+Additionally, it is rich in iron, making it beneficial for those seeking to boost their iron levels.

 2. Turmeric (Kharkoum)